 In most cases, customers are not clients.
 Let’s use a simple example to illustrate.
 You are the customer if you go to a regular bakery and buy bread, rolls, and three bagels.
 However, if you go to the same bakery and ask them to start baking gluten and sugar-free baking with organic flour because that’s what you want for your healthy coffee shop, then you would be a client.

 What companies have customers, and what companies have clients?
 More examples

 - grocery stores

 - car mechanics

 To give you a bigger picture, here are the main contrasts between clients and customers.

 Experience and reliability are important to clients

 Clients will pay attention to a company’s expertise and trustworthiness when finding professional and personalized advice.
 They can feel confident that they are making the right decision by looking at how long the company has been in business and if they have any positive reviews.

-Moreover, client based businesses (like the SaaS industry, for example) offer valuable services by approaching buyers individually and, in this way, gaining reliability.
+Moreover, client based businesses (like the SaaS industry, for example) offer valuable services (e.g., cloud video security like Arcules) by approaching buyers individually and, in this way, gaining reliability.

 💡 An excellent way to develop a strong customer relationship is through this approach.